yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---runtime-components.markdown

 A set of depanlinkGrid Service Containers (GSC)tengahlink#GSCbelakanglink managed by a depanlinkGrid Service Manager (GSM)tengahlink#GSMbelakanglink.
-The containers host various deployments of [Processing Units|Terminology - Basic Components#Processing Unit], [Data Grid|Terminology - Data Grid Topologies].
+The containers host various deployments of depanlinkProcessing Unitstengahlink./terminology---basic-components.html#Processing Unitbelakanglink, depanlinkData Gridtengahlink./terminology---data-grid-topologies.htmlbelakanglink.
 Each container can be run on a separate physical machine.

 {% sub %}Key sentence: A set of managed containers hosting Processing Unit Deployments{% endsub %}